JohnWickham/homebridge-vizio/README.md

 ````

 ## Setting Up
-To configure homebridge-vizio, you'll need to know the LAN IP address of your display.
+To configure `homebridge-vizio`, you'll need to know the LAN IP address of your display.
 You can find this in the Smartcast app, or on the display's menu.